 Now you’re on your own – the lawyers, the estate agent and the seller have all moved on to the next sale and you’re left with the keys.
 It’s the greatest feeling standing in your own home – check the fixtures and fittings are as they should be according to the contract.

 Your lawyers may have withheld a small amount, around £600 depending on the purchase price.
 This money would cover small, unforeseen problems arising within the first year of living in the property.
-The Do’s and Don’ts of how to Flat hunt as a Millennial First Time Buyer – a Reminder.

 Now you’re ready to decorate.
-Before we go, here’s a round up do’s and the don’ts of how to flat hunt as a millennium first timer:
+Before we go, here’s a round up do’s and the don’ts of how to flat hunt as a millennium first timer: first time home buyers guide.

 I’m picky about where I live – should I wait to buy until I can afford to live in the right area?
 Yes and No. Yes if you’re absolutely adamant that the area you live in is the most important part of your life.
 But the longer you wait to invest, the more you miss out (in a market that is not stagnant).